NervanaSystems/ngraph/doc/sphinx/source/ops/max_pool.rst

 | ``output``      | same as ``arg``         | :math:`(N,C,d'_1,\ldots,d'_n)` |
 +-----------------+-------------------------+--------------------------------+

-Max pooling takes as its input a data batch tensor of shape :math:`(N,C,d_1,\dots,d_n)` where :math:`n > 0`, every :math:`d_i > 0`, and where :math:`N` is the batch size, and :math:`C > 0` is the
+The input for max pooling is a data batch tensor of shape :math:`(N,C,d_1,\dots,d_n)` where :math:`n > 0`, every :math:`d_i > 0`, and where :math:`N` is the batch size, and :math:`C > 0` is the
 number of channels (sometimes called features).
 The dimensions :math:`(d_1,\dots,d_n` correspond to the shape of an :math:`n`-dimensional data item in a batch.
 For example, where :math:`n=2`, the data may represent a two-dimensional image.
-It also takes two parameters:
+It also has two attributes:

 1. *the window shape* a size vector :math:`(w_1,\ldots,w_n)` where every :math:`w_i \le d_i`; and
 2. *the window movement strides, optional* a vector of positive integers :math:`(s_1,\dots,s_n)`.